 I sought the actual spirit of a car, the overarching design leitmotif or inspiration that had inspired its creators.
 If I squinted in a certain way, avoided focusing on surface detail, and made a conscious effort to clear my mind of preconceived thoughts or prejudices about the subject car, I could often see it in its essence, for better or for worse.

-Others left me confused, like the ’59 Mercury.
+Others left me confused, including the ’59 Mercury.
 There was one on the way to school; it often made me late as I stared and squinted.
 The woman in the living room window stared and squinted at me.
 I told the teacher I was doing my homework, but I had nothing to show for it.
 I still don’t get it.

-The only thing I saw in the 1961-1963 Rambler American was a poorly designed child’s toy car; the Tonka 440.
+The only thing I saw in the 1961-1963 Rambler American was a poorly designed child’s-toy car; the Tonka 440.

-I also obsessed about automotive interiors.
+I also obsessed on automotive interiors.
 Walking to school, I left a tell-trail of smudges on the windows of dozens of cars parked en route.
 My favorite was a 1960 Imperial; its dash looked like a sci-fi depiction of a future Mars colony (as depicted by Popular Mechanics).
 Those giant dials were glass domes under which various human activities could be discerned, if one looked long and hard enough.
 The steering wheel hovered over the whole colony like a rotating space station, where the colonists could experience proper gravity.
 The squared-off wheel only added to the surreal effect.

 I also failed at model building; my creations always seemed to end up looking distinctly cancerous.
 They were duly liquidated in balls of fire and foul black smoke, victims of carefully staged “accidents” in the driveway.

 I knew my advanced degree work in Autology wasn’t quite within reach yet.
-To round out my studies, I sought more applied, practical experience: field work.
+To round out my studies I sought more applied, practical experience: field work.
 In Iowa, that goal was well within the (corn) field of possibilities.

 The dark blue lower Chevrolet: 1950.
 The Silvery Upper, the 1951.
 Good luck on me telling a 1951 from a 1952 tho….